DebashisGanguly/SexualIntentDetection/README.md

 ## Dataset directory
 This directory contains the raw collected images.
 ## FeatureSet directory
-This directory contains the annotated features from Amazon Mechanical Turk (AMT) and raw feature descriptors.
+This directory contains the annotated features from Amazon Mechanical Turk and raw feature descriptors.